Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 ```

 ## Next Steps
-- Explore options for deploying Multi Node Clusters for higher availability and scalability.
 - Implement Monitoring & Observability solutions for in-depth performance and health insights.
 - Consider additional security measures, backup strategies, and disaster recovery plans.
 - Investigate advanced networking configurations, focusing on the use of private subnets and NAT gateways to enhance security and control traffic flow within your EKS environment.